descope/descope-kotlin/README.md

 }
 ```

-The flow will finish using the App Link provided to the `deepLinkUrl` parameter.
+The flow will finish by redirecting to the App Link provided to the `deepLinkUrl` parameter.
-When receiving it call:
+When receiving the App Link pass the URI to the `exchange` method:

 ```kotlin
 val authResponse = Descope.flow.currentRunner?.exchange(incomingUri) ?: throw Exception("Flow is not running")